Preeclampsia – My HELLP Syndrome Story

 The next morning I started bleeding and going into preterm labor.
 If these doctors weren’t going to notice something was wrong, Aram was going to make them.

 We went to the hospital where I had the most lovely Asian doctor and nurses.
-They finally gave me the validation I had needed.
+They worked together as a team, which was great, but since they all spoke Mandarin to each other I felt a little clueless as to what was going on.
+However the team took me seriously, and finally gave me the validation I had needed.
 At that point, I realized I was sick and I was expecting to be sent home again.
-Luckily because I was bleeding my urine dip came up a misleading “plus 3″ (needed for diagnostic Preeclampsia) The Asian doctor looked nervous and immediately gave me a steroid shot in my side (to mature babies lungs for an inevitable preterm birth).
+Luckily because I was bleeding my urine dip came up a misleading “plus 3” (needed for diagnostic Preeclampsia) The doctor looked nervous and immediately gave me a steroid shot in my side (to mature babies lungs for an inevitable preterm birth).

 I then was taken into an observation room where I met my Perinatologist.
 I saw him a couple of times months after my delivery where I found him to be the most kind and ethical doctor.
 Unfortunately, that would be the only time I saw him during my stay in the hospital.